Baylex/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis
-UT McCombs Data Boot Camp Module 16: Big Data using PySpark, Amazon Web Service (AWS), Google Colaboratory, and pgAdmin
+Big Data using PySpark, Amazon Web Service (AWS), Google Colaboratory, and pgAdmin

 ## Overview of the Analysis